technogise/dynamo-data-migrations/README.md

 Created: migrations/1674549369392-sample_migration_1.ts
 ````

-A new migration file is created in the 'migrations' directory with below contents
+A new migration file is created in the 'migrations' directory.
+Below is an example of migration file generated when `migrationType` is set to `ts`.
 ````javascript

 import AWS from 'aws-sdk';